Wireless parking guidance systems are driving adoption with lower implementation costs & configuration complexity.

 Current average utilization is a good initial, and most important, factor driving a PGS solution selection for a particular facility.

-If the facility is, on average, 40-50% utilized, a PGS would offer limited value, since a driver can easily find available space w/o any PGS in place.
-In contrast, a facility that averages 90% occupancy will experience high value from helping drivers locate parking faster and help the facility fill the last 10% vacancy for full occupancy.
+If the facility is, on average, 40-50% utilized, a PGS would offer limited value, since a driver can easily find available space without a PGS in place.
+Still, in such situation a different question arises – why the facility is underutilized and whether scaling down the available number of spaces via e.g. sub-leasing is an appropriate course of action.
+At the same time, a facility that averages 90% occupancy will experience high value from helping drivers locate parking faster and help the facility fill the last 10% vacancy for full occupancy.

 While specific time saved by a per-space PGS depends on a wide range of parameters, including the facility’s characteristics, driver behavior, etc., in general, it grows exponentially as a facility fills up.
 Thus, as a rule, the higher the level of the current average utilization of the facility, the higher the value a PGS can generate for it.